 The Arts Council is all about arts and education and how both work the to advantage of the local community.
 The students soak up a lot of knowledge—historical information about different regions—all with a twist and a turn and a smile.
 They learn how the written word can fly off a page into a million directions and have a million different meanings.
 How a piece of foam can dance through the air, a stuff “toy” walk and talk and teach.
 How music comes from the stomping of a foot, the swirling of a glass rim, the beating of a taut skin, the heart.
 And it happens in their backyard.

-TRAC is a non-profit organization founded in 1976 to promote the arts in Mitchell and Yancey Counties and funded in part by a Grasssroots Art Grant, through the North Carolina Arts Council, a Division of the Department of Natural and Cultural Resources, Mitchell and Yancey County Schools, and the Yancey County Community Fund.
+Toe River Arts is a non-profit organization founded in 1976 to promote the arts in Mitchell and Yancey Counties and funded in part by a Grasssroots Art Grant, through the North Carolina Arts Council, a Division of the Department of Natural and Cultural Resources, Mitchell and Yancey County Schools, and the Yancey County Community Fund.